 Being debt-free is important for those who want to decide how their money is spent instead of giving the added income in the form of interest to banks and loan companies.
 Imagine how it would feel to be 100% free from all debt.

-We hear messages about not having any debts, but in a society overrun with credit card usage and low-interest loans, does this really matter?
+We hear messages about not having debts, but in a society overrun with credit card usage and low-interest loans, does this matter?

-However, if you’re thinking about going into debt because of it – once you consider the hidden fees, interest costs, and temptation to spend more than what we can really afford – it’s always better to pay in full with cash or some other form of payment.
+However, if you’re considering going into debt because of it – once you consider the hidden fees, interest costs, and temptation to spend more than you can afford – it’s always better to pay in full with cash or some other form of payment.

-If you doubt this because you think that paying with a credit card is simply easier think again and reconsider the baggage that comes along with it.
+If you doubt this because you think that paying with a credit card is simply more manageable, think again and reconsider the baggage that comes along with it.

 Final Thoughts On How To Keep Track Of Your Bills Each Month

-In the end, no matter how you choose to pay your bills each month there are a lot of benefits.
-As long as they’re paid on time and in full, it doesn’t really matter which method is used.
-What does matter is that you follow through with paying them on time so that you can reap all those great personal finance benefits!
+No matter how you choose to pay your bills each month, there are a lot of benefits.
+As long as they’re paid on time and in full, it doesn’t matter which method is used.
+Whether you use a free app, a binder, or a mixture of different systems, the most important thing is having a system in place.
+What does matter is that you follow through with paying them on time to reap all those great personal finance benefits!

-Paying your bills on time is one of the best ways to remain in good financial standing.
-The benefits are many and include saving money, having a reliable credit history, and being able to qualify for mortgages.
-Having good money management will help all of these and having your bills organized will make this job that much easier.
+Paying your bills on time is one of the best ways to remain financially stable.
+The benefits include saving money, having a reliable credit history, and qualifying for mortgages or other financial products.
+Having good money management will help all of these, and having your bills organized will make this job that much easier.